-- Adopt of a piece of music (the curriculum framework) – There are several curriculum frameworks which will give you the guidelines and direction for successfully differentiating your classroom.
-June Maker, Frank Williams, Sarah Kaplan, Carol Tomlinson are just a few writers who have written extensively on this way of teaching, sharing evidence-based classroom teaching ideas.
-Choose one that works best for you, that you would be comfortable to implement.
+- Adopt a piece of music (the curriculum framework) – There are several curriculum frameworks that will give you the guidelines and direction for successfully differentiating your classroom.
+June Maker, Frank Williams, Sarah Kaplan, and Carol Tomlinson are just a few writers who have written extensively on this way of teaching, sharing evidence-based classroom teaching ideas.
+Choose one that works best for you, and that you would be comfortable implementing.

 Differentiated planning in practice

 Let’s quickly look at an example!
 At times I teach English.
-In planning a series of novel lesson using Williams framework for encouraging creative thinking, I might begin with his creative reading/creative listening strategies.
+In planning a series of novel lessons using William’s framework for encouraging creative thinking, I might begin with his creative reading/creative listening strategies.

 The end of the first movement